bngsudheer/pani/pani/doc/source/index.rst

     ssh-keygen

-The lazy of creating the .ssh directory with appropriate permission.
+The lazy way of creating the .ssh directory with appropriate permission.

 * Run the application::